0atman/noboilerplate/scripts/16-rust-testing.md

 notes:

-- RazorSecure is a 50-person startup bringing cutting-edge security tech to the rapidly-advancing world of trains
+- RazorSecure is a 50-person startup bringing cutting-edge security tech to the rapidly-advancing world of rail
 - They do this through:
-   - A Rust intrusion detection and monitoring agent running on whatever hardware is installed on-board.
+   - A Rust intrusion detection and monitoring agent running on-board.
-   - A cloud environment running K8s, Python microservices, and event-based data processing, and
+   - A cloud environment running K8s, Python micro-services, and event-based data processing, and
-   - A yocto hardware platform running custom embedded linux.
+   - A Yocto hardware platform running custom embedded linux.
-- Their team members and customers are based across Europe and North America, so if you have taken a train journey in any of those areas you may have already been kept safe by their security systems.
+- Their team and customers span Europe and North America, so if you have taken a train journey here, then RazorSecure's security systems may have already kept you safe.

 ---